 Users can be added to tFLOW in several ways: Manually adding in the system settings via the User Manager, importing a CSV file, adding a user to an Order or Job with the Add User menu option, or upon Order or Job creation via integration with an MIS or W2P system.

 To access the User Manager, click on the settings icon in the upper right of the window and select Users:

 You may edit any user by clicking on their name in the list.
 To create a new user, click the blue Add User button at the bottom of the page.
-The user configuration window is divided into three tabs: Main, Assigned Companies, and Email Alerts.
+The user configuration window is divided into four tabs: Main, Assigned Companies, Email Alerts and Email Logs.